shawnmusgrave/farak-dookhan/_posts/2018-01-30-cpcs_v_ago_referred_sjc.md

 - The Massachusetts Attorney General's Office asked Gaziano to report two questions:
 	1. What is a "Farak defendant"?
 	2. What remedy, if any, is appropriate for Farak defendants whose cases have not been dismissed by stipulation, and what other relief, if any, should be ordered?

+Gaziano's order, then, rejected the district attorneys' argument on both fronts and passed along the questions proposed by both the petitioners and the Attorney General's Office.

 The case will be scheduled for argument in May 2018.